 Filing taxes as a digital nomad involves more than tracking and managing tax-deductible expenses; you’ve got to track and organize your income as well!

-As a self-employed digital nomad blogger and freelance writer, I have income from dozens of different sources, from multiple countries and currencies, organized into about 10 different categories.
-Most of these income sources don’t send me tax slips, and none withhold taxes.
+As a self-employed digital nomad blogger and freelance writer, I get my income from dozens of different sources, from multiple countries and currencies, organized into about 10 different categories.
+Most of these income sources don’t send me tax slips like an employer would, and none withhold taxes.
 So the responsibility is mine to claim all these worldwide income sources on my tax return.

-I manually record the following income information in a spreadsheet:
+What I do is manually record the following income information in a spreadsheet:

 - Income Category (eg: affiliate payment, website advertising, book sales, freelance writing)